Restorative Justice (RJ) is an alternative approach to behaviour and relationship management in schools

 - Empowers victims by seeing the wrong doer accept the impact of their behavior

 - Allows agreement

 RJ is a very powerful tool.
-It utilises people emotions and feelings so has to be done with care as it can cause damage if done badly.
-At the end of the day, behaviour is the silent voice of the child or adult and RJ allows that voice to be heard in a supportive manner.
+It utilizes people emotions and feelings so has to be done with care as it can cause damage if done badly.
+At the end of the day, behavior is the silent voice of the child or adult and RJ allows that voice to be heard in a supportive manner.

 Further reading materials that I recommend are:

 Just Schools - A whole School Approach to Restorative Justice by Belinda Hopkins

 Harriet Wall is an Advanced Skills Teacher in Citizenship and Restorative Justice.
 She works at a school in North Oxfordshire where she manages a Learning Support Unit and co-ordinates PSHCE.
 Harriet is also a consultant and trainer of behavior management and RJ.